wpilibsuite/frc-docs/source/docs/software/advanced-controls/system-identification/introduction.rst

 The WPILib System Identification Tool (SysId)
 ---------------------------------------------

-The WPILib system identification tool consists of an application that runs on the user's PC and matching robot code that runs on the user's robot.
-The PC application will send control signals to the robot over NetworkTables, while the robot sends data back to the application.
-The application then processes the data and determines model parameters for the user's robot mechanism, as well as producing diagnostic plots.
-Data can be saved (in JSON format) for future use, if desired.
+The WPILib system identification tool consists of the SysId application that runs on the user's PC and a routine that lives in the code running on the user's robot.
+The routine will generate control signals which user-defined callbacks will send to the motors being characterized, while the robot records data into a WPILog file.
+After the routine completes, the user will retrieve this file from the roboRIO and load it into SysId.
+SysId then processes the data and determines model parameters for the user's robot mechanism, as well as producing diagnostic plots.

 Included Tools
 ^^^^^^^^^^^^^^